-For most people, the advice coming from the financial industry is hang in there and eventually things will come back.
+For most people, the advice coming from the financial industry is hanging in there and eventually, things will come back.
 While this may be true in most cases, retirees drawing income from their portfolios may not have as much time to wait.

 Elizabeth is 66 and has been retired for the past 3 years.
-Although she has a small pension, she converted her RRSPs to a RRIF to supplement her retirement income.
-Like many retirees, when she converted to a RRIF, she did not make any changes to her investments.
+Although she has a small pension, she converted her RRSPs to an RRIF to supplement her retirement income.
+Like many retirees, when she converted to an RRIF, she did not make any changes to her investments.
 All of it remained in a managed portfolio of mutual funds.
-Her advisor described her portfolio as ‘fairly conservative' with 40% of the portfolio in bonds and 60% in pretty blue chip stocks.
-Elizabeth's advisor set up a systematic withdrawal plan to create regular monthly income.
+Her advisor described her portfolio as ‘fairly conservative’ with 40% of the portfolio in bonds and 60% in pretty blue-chip stocks.
+Elizabeth’s advisor set up a systematic withdrawal plan to create regular monthly income.

 It’s not fun advice to give but retirees like Elizabeth, drawing income from their portfolios should take a look at their income needs and see if it is feasible to either stop withdrawals or reduce their income.
 Minimizing withdrawals during turbulent times can reduce the longer-term risk of running out of money.
 Elizabeth has decided to stop the monthly income for a while and just live off her pension, Canada Pension and Old Age Security.

 Les is also 66 and retired.
-Just like Elizabeth, Les converted some of his RRSPs to a RRIF three years ago to create retirement income.
-However, when Les did this, he only converted half of his portfolio to a RRIF.
-The RRIF was invested into a GIC RRIF for 5 years.
+Just like Elizabeth, Les converted some of his RRSPs to an RRIF three years ago to create retirement income.
+However, when Les did this, he only converted half of his portfolio to an RRIF.
+The RRIF was invested in a GIC RRIF for 5 years.
 The rest of his RRSPs stayed in a balanced portfolio of mutual funds.

 Retirees can learn from what Les did.
 Although Les has felt the pains of the markets in his RRSP portfolio, his RRIF is unaffected.
 By the time, Les has to convert the rest of his RRSPs to income, hopefully, the markets will have had a chance to rebound.
 Les does not have to cut back his lifestyle to accommodate the uncertainty of the markets.